 Practical and inclusive research and debate on goals, targets, indicators and ways to measure progress for disaster risk reduction and resilience are still required.
 The debate needs to address the strategic dimension of proposed targets to ensure relevance and measurability and not solely be seen through a technical lens.
 The consultations on a post-2015 framework for disaster risk reduction present an opportune platform to provide critical inputs, while relating to relevant discussions on possible goals in the post-2015 development agenda.
-(See Table 8 on page 45 of the Annex.); s(See Table 9 on page 46 of the Annex.)
+(See Table 8 on page 45 of the Annex.)

-For key documents in this discussion see www.unisdr.org/2005/ HFdialogue/backdocs.htm.
+For key documents in this discussion see www.unisdr.org/2005/HFdialogue/backdocs.htm.